-0 PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 2 3 2 3 3 3
+CO1 1 2 3 2 3 1 3 1

-CO2 1 3 1 3 3 1
+CO2 1 3 1 3 1 2 1

-CO3 1 3 3 2 3 3 2
+CO3 1 3 3 2 3 3 1

-CO4 3 3 1 2
+CO4 3 3 1 3 1

 CO5 2 1 3 1 3 3 2

-Type Code Constitution of India L-T-P Credits Marks MC 18NC1T01 Constitution of Inula 2-0-0 0 100
+Type Code Constitution of India L-T-P Credits Marks MC BTBS-T-MC-001 Constitution of mala 2-0-0 0 100